Ayaan-apk/canteenmanagerpro/README.md

 # canteenmanagerpro
-This is our Canteen Management System application
+This is our Canteen Management System application.